 If the acknowledgment form cannot be located, the charter president may send an email confirming the person’s completion of duties to email@example.com.

 Why does my sponsorship/mentorship show as pending on the District Performance Report?

-If you have been appointed as a sponsor or mentor, but have not yet been awarded, the award will show as pending on the New Club Sponsor and Mentor report in the District Performance Reports, and on the My Sponsorship History page under My Profile.
+If you have been appointed as a sponsor or mentor, but have not yet been awarded, the award will show as pending on the New Club Sponsor and Mentor report in the District Performance Reports, and on the My Sponsorship History page under My Account.
 To be awarded, please return your signed acknowledgment form or have the new club charter president confirm your completion of duties by sending an email to firstname.lastname@example.org.

 Can I be appointed as club mentor after the 60-day grace period?